LF-digitala-kanaler/LFDS/content/pages/home.md

 ---
 template: HomePage
 title: Länsförsäkringar Design System
-intro: >-
-  This is our platform for Länsförsäkringars digital brand.

-  This place can guide you in your role as a copy, UX, AD or frontend developer.
-Check out our components and visual identity or read more about UX-patterns.
+intro: "Welcome to Länsförsäkringar's design system.
+The designsystem (known as LFDS) is the heart of digital design at Länsförsäkringar.
+Here you should be able to find all common resources, no matter whether you are a designer, writer or developer. "
 shortcuts:
   - icon: /img/components.svg
     link: /components